Nikhil-Doye/Nature-32C/README.md

 ---
 Welcome to **Nature-32C**, a comprehensive repository for coral reef image classification using cutting-edge deep learning techniques.
 This project leverages **ResNet-50** and other machine learning methodologies to classify coral reef images based on their health status, aiding in marine conservation efforts. 🌊🐠

+### 🌊 Protecting Our Oceans
+---
+By classifying coral reef health, **Nature-32C** contributes to efforts in marine conservation.
+Together, we can make a difference for the planet and its underwater ecosystems! 🌍🐟

 ## 🚀 Key Features
 ---
 - **Deep Learning Models**: Implements ResNet-50 for robust image classification.